Unicode: Han unification

+Less-frequently-used alternative encodings exist, often predating Unicode, with character models differing from this paradigm, aimed at preserving the various stylistic differences between regional and/or nonstandard character forms.
+One example is the TRON Code favored by some users for handling historical Japanese text, though not widely adopted among the Japanese public.
+Another is the CCCII encoding adopted by library systems in Hong Kong, Taiwan and the United States.
+These have their own drawbacks in general use, leading to the Big5 encoding (introduced in 1984, four years after CCCII) having become more common than CCCII outside of library systems.
+Although work at Apple based on Research Libraries Group's CJK Thesaurus, which was used to maintain the EACC variant of CCCII, was one of the direct predecessors of Unicode's Unihan set, Unicode adopted the JIS-style unification model.

-Although the repertoire of fewer than 21,000 Han characters in the earliest version of Unicode was largely limited to characters in common modern usage, Unicode now includes more than 97,000 Han characters, and work is continuing to add thousands more historic and dialectal characters used in China, Japan, Korea, Taiwan, and Vietnam.
+The earliest version of Unicode had a repertoire of fewer than 21,000 Han characters, largely limited to those in relatively common modern usage.
+As of version 17.0, the standard now encodes more than 101,000 Han characters, and work is continuing to add thousands more—largely historical and dialectal variant characters used throughout the Sinosphere.

-Modern font technology provides a means to address the practical issue of needing to depict a unified Han character in terms of a collection of alternative glyph representations.
-The 'locl' OpenType table allows a renderer to select a different glyph for a character based on the text locale.
-The Unicode variation sequences can also provide in-text annotation of desired glyph selection, but no such sequences for Han characters have been standardized.
+Modern typefaces provide a means to address some of the practical issues in depicting unified Han characters with various regional graphical representations.
+The 'locl' OpenType table allows a renderer to select a different glyph for each code point based on the text locale.
+The Unicode variation sequences can also provide in-text annotations for a desired glyph selection; this requires registration of the specific variant in the Ideographic Variation Database.

 Italic or cursive characters in Cyrillic

 If the appropriate glyphs for characters in the same script differ only in the italic, Unicode has generally unified them, as can be seen in the comparison among a set of seven characters' italic glyphs as typically appearing in Russian, traditional Bulgarian, Macedonian, and Serbian texts at right, meaning that the differences are displayed through smart font technology or manually changing fonts.
 The same OpenType 'locl' technique is used.